aws-samples/sample-extending-public-sector-intelligence-with-Agentforce-and-AWS/README.md

 ### Retained Resources

-The stacks use `RETAIN` removal policies on stateful resources.
-After `cdk destroy`, manually delete these via the AWS Console if no longer needed:
+This section applies **only if you deployed with `removal-policy: retain`** (either set explicitly or by omitting the `removal-policy` line).
+With the example config's `destroy` policy, these S3 buckets and DynamoDB tables are removed automatically by `cdk destroy` and you can skip this section.
+When the policy is `retain`, delete them manually via the AWS Console after `cdk destroy` if no longer needed:

 **S3 Buckets:**
 1. Open the [Amazon S3 console](https://console.aws.amazon.com/s3/)